discohook/discohook/packages/bot/README.md

 ## Setup

-I strongly recommend you do not do this! *Especially* if you have not done something similar before!
+Due to the complexity of this project, I recommend that you do not do this, *especially* if you have not done something similar before!
 Instead, invite the instance of the bot that I host.
-[It's quick and easy!]()
+[It's quick and easy!](https://discohook.app/bot)

 ### Attribution